Lesstat/cyclops/README.md

   -h [ --help ]          prints help message

 loading options:
   -t [ --text ] arg       load graph from text file
-  -b [ --bin ] arg       load graph form binary file -m [ --multi ] arg     load graph from multiple files
+  -b [ --bin ] arg        load graph form binary file --zi                    input text file is gzipped -d [ --dimension ] arg  Dimension of loaded Graph

 actions:
   --save arg             save graph to binary file --test                 runs normal dijkstra and CH dijktra for comparison -w [ --web ]           start webserver for interaction via browser
 ```
-It needs exactly one of the loading category to load a graph and at
+It needs exactly one of the first two in the loading category to load a graph and at
-least one of the second category.
-The actions are executed in the
+least one of the second category. ``--zi`` can be combined with the
+``-t`` option to directly read zip compressed graph files in text
+format. ``-d`` sets the dimension of the loaded graph.
+Default
+is 3.
+Dimensions one to three are supported currently.
+Larger
+Dimension can be added easily see below.

-order they are displayed above.
+The actions are executed in the order they are displayed above.

 ``--save`` prompts the application
 write the graph to a binary file for faster loading (no text parsing necessary).